Middleton Tyas

-Middleton Tyas is a village and civil parish in the Richmondshire district of North Yorkshire, England.
-It is located near Scotch Corner.
+Middleton Tyas is a village and civil parish in North Yorkshire, England, near Scotch Corner.

 History

-The name Middleton is of Anglo-Saxon origin and it means middle-farm or middle-settlement.
+The name Middleton is of Old English origin and means middle farm or middle settlement.
 Tyas is a Norman family name but there seems to be no evidence that Middleton Tyas once belonged to a family of that name.

 The village lies on a substratum of limestone, which has been extensively quarried.
 Limestone quarrying still takes place at the nearby Barton roundabout.
 There was also an 18th-century copper mine and works near the village.

 Just outside the village is the Middleton Lodge Estate.
 Middleton Lodge itself was built in 1760 and is a listed building.
-It also has a number of Grade II listed buildings and 200 acre of private parkland.
+It also has a number of Grade II listed buildings and 200 acre of parkland.

-The Church of St Michael and All Angels lies just outside the village on the road towards Moulton.
+St Michael and All Angels' Church, Middleton Tyas lies just outside the village on the road towards Moulton.
 It is an ancient structure, with Norman arches and pillars on the north side and Early English on the south.
 It was restored and renovated between 1867 and 1879 under the direction of Sir George Gilbert Scott.

 A Primitive Methodist chapel was erected in the village in 1877; only three years later it was sold to the Wesleyans.
 It is no longer used as a church, having been closed down in 1984.